Tudat/tudat/tutorials/applicationWalkthroughs/SimsFlanaganTrajectoryDesign.rst

                 optimisationAlgorithm, 10, 1024, 1.0e-6, std::make_pair( initialGuessThrustFromShaping, 0.3 ) );

-The :literal:`SimsFlanagan` obect is finally created, and the corresponding trajctory, thrust,  thrust acceleration, and mass profiles are saved:
+The :literal:`SimsFlanagan` object is finally created, and the corresponding trajctory, thrust,  thrust acceleration, and mass profiles are saved:

 .. code-block:: cpp